-6.1.3 Aeromax[TM] Control System Power
+6.1.3 Control System Power

-After the LabGard® ES NU-540 is plugged into the appropriate facility line power the control system will power up.
+After the LabGard[®] ES NU-543 is plugged into the appropriate facility line power the control system will power up and display a power on reset message, the last revision of software (for several seconds) and time.
 The control panel will also indicate the power up status by blinking the red alarm LED.
 Pressing any key will acknowledge the power up status and turn off the blinking red alarm LED.

 If a power interruption occurs, all control system functions, calibrations and parameters will be maintained and continue upon restoration of power.
-Just as the initial power up, the red alarm LED will blink to indicate power up status.
+Just as the initial power up, the red alarm LED will blink to indicate power up status along with the display message of power on reset.